Fighter jets included in EU arms-to-Ukraine scheme

 "We are going to provide even fighter jets", Borrell said.
 "We are not talking about just ammunition.
 We are providing the most important arms to go to war," he said.

-The arms were to be partly financed by €450m from the EU budget, in a first-ever use of EU funds to buy lethal weapons, he noted.
-Member states, including Denmark, Germany, and Sweden were also pouring in military supplies, he added.
+The weapons were to be partly financed by €450m from the EU budget, in a first-ever use of EU funds to buy lethal arms for a country at war, he noted.
+Member states, including Denmark, Germany, and Sweden, were also directly pouring in military supplies, he added.

-Poland was acting as a "logistics hub" for the arms deliveries to its neighbour after the Russian invasion closed Ukrainian skies to Nato planes.
-And EU defence ministers, meeting on Monday, will discuss "how this materiel is transported to the front line," Borrell said.
+Poland was acting as a "logistics hub" for the arms deliveries to its neighbour after the Russian invasion closed Ukrainian skies to foreign planes.

+And EU defence ministers, meeting Monday, will discuss "how this materiel is transported to the front line," Borrell said.
 "The western borders of Ukraine are still open as far as I know," he said.

 The Western weapons are going in despite Russian president Vladimir Putin's threats of a nuclear response to Nato aggression or interference in the Ukraine war - threats which Borrell described as "irresponsible" and "crazy".